Ringworm(tinea infections) is a common fungal infection of the skin.

 However, the best option is to talk to your doctor before taking any medications while pregnant.

 Oral medications are not usually recommended to treat fungal infections during pregnancy.
-You should have a discussion with your doctor before using any medicines if breastfeeding.
+You should discuss this with your doctor before using any medicines if breastfeeding.

 Conditions confused with ringworm.